 Long Hair Dachshund Tail Guide and Grooming

-Long Hair Dachshunds take a little more grooming and care then their short hair counterparts.
+Long Hair Dachshunds take a little more grooming and care than their short hair counterparts.
 A long hair Dachshunds

 Pro Tip: Having a grooming kit at home can help you maintain your dog’s beautiful coat and keep their tail looking nice and tangle-free!
 Here’s one that we really like.
 (We use it for our Maltese/Chi Mix)